 Arizona utilities have started to pivot away from gas.
-Arizona Public Service announced in February 2019 that it would fill a need for new peaking capacity with one of the largest battery storage initiatives in the United States, and Tucson Electric Power in June 2020 announced it would close all its remaining coal generation and replace it with 1.7 gigawatts of solar, 850 megawatts of wind, nearly 1.4 gigawatts of energy storage by 2035 – allowing it to transition without any new gas.
+Arizona Public Service announced in February 2019 that it would fill a need for new peaking capacity with one of the largest battery storage initiatives in the United States, and Tucson Electric Power in June 2020 announced it would close all its remaining coal generation and replace it with 1.7 gigawatts of solar, 850 megawatts of wind, and nearly 1.4 gigawatts of energy storage by 2035 – without any new gas.

-Consumers Energy in Michigan announced plans in February 2020 to be net-zero carbon emissions by 2040.
-This followed a settlement with key stakeholders last year to retire its five remaining coal units and add renewable generation in their place.
-In an interview, Consumers CEO Patti Poppe defended the company’s plans for a massive solar buildout, saying, “It’s not a big bet, per se.
+Consumers Energy in Michigan announced plans in February 2020 to achieve net-zero carbon emissions by 2040.
+The utility now plans to retire its remaining coal units in 2025 and add 8,000 MW of solar and 550 MW of energy storage by 2040.
+In an interview, then Consumers CEO Patti Poppe defended the company’s plans for a massive solar buildout, saying, “It’s not a big bet, per se.
 A big bet is a 1,000-megawatt natural gas power plant.
 What I like about renewables is you don’t have to make that big bet.
 You can gradually add… It’s lean because you only build to demand as opposed to building a 70-year asset that you hope you’re going to need.”

 California is replacing its gas plants with renewables and battery storage:

 - Southern California Edison (SCE) in May 2020 announced contracts for 770 megawatts of grid battery projects, one of the biggest single procurements of its kind, to help replace capacity currently provided by retiring gas plants.
 In April 2019, SCE also announced that energy storage projects would be used instead of a previously chosen 262 MW gas plant in Oxnard.